Kitware/CMake/Help/dev/documentation.rst

   abbreviate it in the ``signature`` directive argument and specify the full signature in a ``code-block`` in the description.

-The ``signature`` directive generates a document-local hyperlink target for each signature:
+The ``signature`` directive generates a hyperlink target for each signature:

 * Default target names are automatically extracted from leading "keyword" arguments in the signatures, where a keyword is any sequence of